allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error ALLOCATION_EXCEEDS_POOL_AMOUNT()
 ```

-Error when the allocation exceeds the pool amount
+Throws when the allocation exceeds the pool amount.